 The historic home of John and Amelia Park turned 180 this year!
 The beloved American Greek Revival Home has seen 180 summer seasons, over 130,000 sunrises and sunsets, 360 spectacular migrations, and so much more

 The John R. Park Homestead has been welcoming visitors as a museum and conservation area since 1978.
-This unique 19 acre property on the shore of Lake Erie is used extensively to provide experiential, curriculum-connected outdoor education programs for students; it attracts tourists to our area and it preserves and interprets the history of our region for more than 20,000 visitors annually.
+This unique 19 acre property on the shore of Lake Erie is used extensively to provide experiential, curriculum-connected outdoor education programs for students; it attracts tourists to our area and it preserves and interprets the history of our region for nearly 20,000 visitors annually.

 Your gift will help complete these urgent repairs, restoring the Park Family home to its original glory – ensuring the stories of our past can be preserved and shared for another two centuries!

 And, on #GivingTuesday – you can double your impact!
 An anonymous donor and ERCF President Claire Wales have jointly committed to matching up to $20,000 in gifts to ensure the Homestead can be restored and preserved!

 Ps – Love it?
 Protect it forever!
 A gift in your will can have a tremendous impact in ensuring the Homestead will be here for people to love and learn from for generations to come.
 Want to learn more?
 Contact us at firstname.lastname@example.org .